top of page

 Being single is either a choice or an inevitable situation.
-Granted we all want to believe that we are single by choice, unfortunately however, most often that is NOT the case.
+Granted, we all want to believe that we are single by choice; unfortunately, that is not always the case.

 So, why are you single?

-Post evaluation, I determined that being single was less of a choice, it was inevitable for me.
-I realized in that moment that until I addressed my deficiencies and gained realistic expectations, that I would ultimately remain SINGLE.
+Several years ago, I asked myself this question and was forced to evaluate previous relationships: OBJECTIVELY!
+Post-evaluation, I determined that being single was less of a choice; it was inevitable for me.
+I realized then that I would ultimately remain SINGLE until I addressed my deficiencies and gained realistic expectations.

 Do you have the occupied sign on your forehead?

-Sometimes we don't realize that we are warning off potential mates/partners because we are still stuck on an Ex or have yet to deal with unresolved issues from previous relationships.
+Sometimes, we don't realize we are warning off potential mates/partners because we are still stuck on an Ex or have yet to deal with unresolved issues from previous relationships.

 Closure is a necessity for a reason.
-It is important that you make sure to gain closure on past relationships and clarity on why you all didn't work out, in order to better yourself for your next partner.
-There is no way you can go into a "new" relationship with "old" baggage!
+It would help if you gained closure on past relationships and clarity on why you all didn't work out to better yourself for your next partner.
+You cannot go into a "new" relationship with "old" baggage!

 2) Are you stuck on "the List"?